segmentio/segment-docs/src/connections/functions/insert-functions.md

 - **You have a high-throughput function and want to reduce cost.** When you define a batch handler, Segment invokes the function once per *batch*, rather than once per event.
 As long as the function’s execution time isn’t adversely affected, the reduction in invocations should lead to a reduction in cost.

 - **Your destination supports batching**.
 When your downstream destination supports sending data downstream in batches you can define a batch handler to avoid throttling.
 Batching for functions is independent of batch size supported by the destination.
-Segment automatically handles batch formation for destinations internally.
+Segment automatically handles batch formation for destinations.

 > info ""
 > If a batched function receives too low a volume of events (under one event per second) to be worth batching, Segment may not invoke the batch handler.